rkzn/open-api-docs/docs/protocol-buffers.md

 }
 ```

+!!! note
+    **The system architecture is little-endian (that is, little end first), you must reverse the byte array you want to read or write.**

 ### Naming Convention

 All messages could be divided into the Request messages, Response messages, Event messages, and Model messages: